WHAT’S NEXT FOR ME?

 YWAM is a partner in the formation of your young people: from their earliest years with the activities of King’s Kids, and then with our DTS that strengthen or lay the foundation of faith in their lives, stimulate their passion for Jesus and for his Word, shape their character and activate their gifts, leadership and missionary vision.
 Through the University of the Nations, all kinds of specialized training can equip them by grounding them in a biblical worldview for their future profession, thus maximizing their preparation to impact society.
 YWAM is a partner in evangelism by offering camps, evenings or targeted strategies for your community.

-Partner for Families
+Partner for the Families

 YWAM is a partner in restoring, strengthening, equipping and mobilizing families: Resources for the Family and Families of Faith (part of King’s Kids), among others, offer many tools to grow in our lives as couples and families by placing Jesus and his Kingdom at the center.
 KKI offers many mission camps or tours to live out God's service as a family.